Dysphagia (Swallowing Difficulties)

-Additionally, our speech-language pathologists of the Department of Rehabilitation Medicine may perform a bedside swallowing examination to assist in diagnosing and treating the problem.
+Additionally, our speech-language pathologists may perform a bedside swallowing examination to assist in diagnosing and treating the problem.

 Some common disorders that affect swallowing include stroke, Parkinson's disease, gastroesophageal disease (GERD), cervical spine disease, Zenker's diverticulum, chronic neurological degenerative diseases and head and neck cancer.

 After you have been evaluated, our Center physicians and therapists can recommend a treatment option that is right for you – such as medication, integrative and complementary medicine techniques or surgery.